 First comes water, then come the tracks.
 All about 200 kilometres of them – because that is the current length of our rail infrastructure.
 The ports of Bremen are traditional railway ports and we are increasingly digitising our rail operations.
 With stations in Bremerhaven, Bremen Grolland and at Bremen’s Inlandshafen, our terminal railway is an efficient interface between the hinterland and the ports.

 Three further tracks link the freight village GVZ Bremen, the industrial park Hansalinie Bremen and the fishing port Bremerhaven with the national rail network.

-The Senator for Science and Ports represents Bremen in the capacity of public rail infrastructure manager “Bremische Hafeneisenbahn“. bremenports GmbH & Co.
+The Senator for Economy, Ports and Transformation represents Bremen in the capacity of public rail infrastructure manager “Bremische Hafeneisenbahn“. bremenports GmbH & Co.
 KG attends to the planning, maintenance and construction of new infrastructure on behalf of the Federal Land of Bremen.
 DB Netz AG is responsible for operations management and the service facilities.

 Terms and conditions of use and charges

-Customers who wish to user the service facilities of Bremen’s terminal railway first have to sign an infrastructure usage agreement with the Senator for Science and Ports of the Free Hanseatic City of Bremen.
+Customers who wish to user the service facilities of Bremen’s terminal railway first have to sign an infrastructure usage agreement with the Senator for Economy, Ports and Transformation of the Free Hanseatic City of Bremen.

 Use of the facilities is governed by the General and Special Terms and Conditions.
 Information about the structure and level of the user charges is provided in the Charging Structure and the list of charges (only available in German).